Category Filter

 A small bowel retransplant may be considered medically necessary after a failed primary small bowel transplant.

-A small bowel transplant is considered investigational for adults and pediatric patients with intestinal failure who are able to tolerate TPN.
+A small bowel transplant is considered investigational for adults and pediatric individuals with intestinal failure who can tolerate TPN.

 POLICY GUIDELINES: